Phase vs AWS Secrets Manager

 SDKs

-Partial.
-Phase currently has native SDKs for JavaScript, Node.js and Python.
+Yes.
+Phase currently has native SDKs for Golang, Python and Node.js.

 Yes.
 AWS currently has larger support for other languages such as .NET, Java and C.